-Gonzalez, a clever, game boxer with quick hands and a dangerous right hand, had his first chance at a world championship in 1971.
-He dropped a 15 round decision to Japan’s powerful Masao Oba (whose career was cut short by a fatal car accident in 1973), but then won three in a row to get a second title try later that same year.
-He was again denied when his match with Erbito Salavarria of the Philippines was scored a draw, but Salavarria failed a drug test so the following year Gonzalez got a third chance when he met Socrates Batoto, also of the Philippines, for the vacant title.
+Gonzalez, a clever, game boxer with quick hands and a dangerous right, had his first chance at a world championship in 1971.
+He dropped a fifteen round decision to Japan’s powerful Masao Oba (whose career was cut short by a fatal car accident in 1973), but then won three in a row to get a second title try later that year.
+He was again denied when his match with Erbito Salavarria of the Philippines was scored a draw, but Salavarria failed a drug test so in ’72 Gonzalez got a third chance when he met Socrates Batoto, also of the Philippines, for the vacant title.
 This time Gonzalez made good, stopping Batoto in round four, but he surrendered his title just a few months later in his first defense when he took a terrible beating from Thailand’s Venice Borkhorsor.

-Just six weeks later Gonzalez was back in the ring and he went on to put together another series of wins and then met Miguel Canto in August of 1973 for the same world title after Borkhorsor had abandoned it to move up in weight.
+Just six weeks later Gonzalez was back in the ring and he went on to put together another series of wins before battling Miguel Canto in August of 1973 for the same world title after Borkhorsor had abandoned it to move up in weight.
 Gonzalez remains the only boxer to defeat the great Canto when he was in his prime as he won his second world title by split decision.

 The following year Gonzalez and Shoji Oguma clashed for the first time, in a non-title bout in Japan.
 Betulio won the decision but five months later they fought again, this time for the title and this time Oguma got the points verdict.
 However, in his first title defense, the Japanese boxer lost his crown to Canto by decision, who then defended against Gonzalez and avenged his earlier defeat by outboxing and outpointing his rival.

-But this story of flyweight musical chairs was far from over.
-The highly active Gonzalez rebounded to put together another impressive win streak which culminated in his wresting the WBA version of the flyweight title from Guty Espadas in July of 1978.
+But this amazing tale of flyweight musical chairs was far from over.
+The highly active Gonzalez rebounded to put together another impressive win streak, culminating in his wresting the WBA version of the flyweight title from Guty Espadas in July of 1978.
 Meanwhile Canto kept reeling off title wins of his won, including two over Oguma that same year.

 Gonzalez fared better in rounds eight and nine, but it was still Oguma coming forward and landing the heavier shots.
-In round ten he almost floored the champion with a vicious left hand and in the eleventh he continued to carry the fight to Gonzalez.
-Then came round 12.
+In round ten he almost floored the champion with a vicious left and in the eleventh he continued to carry the fight to Gonzalez.
+Then came round twelve.

-Midway through the round saw a rare instance where Oguma gave ground.
-He slipped a pair of jabs from the champion as he backed to the ropes but didn’t see Betulio’s follow up, a short, crisp right hand which landed perfectly on the challenger’s chin.
+Midway through the round saw a rare instance where Oguma, not Gonzalez, gave ground.
+He slipped a pair of jabs from the champion as he backed to the ropes but then never saw Betulio’s follow up, a short, crisp right hand which landed perfectly on the challenger’s chin.
 Oguma collapsed face first.
 He gamely got to his feet but the referee kept counting as the Japanese fighter staggered about the ring, clearly in no condition to continue.
 It went into the books as a clean, one-punch knockout, a most surprising conclusion to the fight, not to mention the Gonzalez vs Oguma rivalry.